ryanbenson/Data-Structures-and-Algorithms/add-two-numbers/README.md

 *   `Input: (2 -> 4 -> 3) + (5 -> 6 -> 4)`
 *   `Output: 7 -> 0 -> 8`
 *   `Explanation: 342 + 465 = 807`

+## Thoughts

+I had never worked with linked lists before, so it was an interesting exercise.
+The most simple but only thing that tripped me up was advancing the pointer in the linked list.
+Once that was done, it was simple math.
+It was fun and I learned something new!